 But erectile dysfunction isn’t always a signal of an underlying medical condition.
 In some cases it may have a psychological cause.

 - Relationship difficulties

 While physiological problems tend to have set methods for treatment, psychological causes often require a more tailored, individualistic approach.
-You can read up on some of the different psychological treatment options at the bottom of this article.

 So how do you tell if the problem is psychological or physiological?

 Erectile dysfunction is likely to be psychological if a man can still get an erection from masturbation and often wakes with morning erections, as this demonstrates that the physical functions are in good working order.

 However, in many cases ED can have a mixture of physiological and psychological causes, so it’s best to discuss everything with a doctor rather than guessing which treatment will be most suitable.